Hurtsboro, Alabama

 Hurtsboro is a town in Russell County, Alabama, United States.
-At the 2010 census the population was 553, down from 592 in 2000.
+As of the 2020 census, Hurtsboro had a population of 349.
 It was founded in 1857 as Hurtsville and named for Joel Hurt, Sr. (whose son, Joel Hurt, was an important developer of Atlanta, Georgia).
 A railroad spur from Columbus, Georgia was completed the next year.
 It was incorporated in 1872 and in 1883 the town name was changed to Hurtsboro.

 The town is part of the Columbus, Georgia-Alabama Metropolitan Statistical Area.

 History

 In 1920 there was a standoff and siege at a house in Hurtsboro, Alabama, called the Hurtsboro race riot.
 The newspaper The Topeka State Journal called the incident a "New Race War."

 Geography

-Hurtsboro is located at (32.240102, −85.415377).

 According to the U.S. Census Bureau, the town has a total area of 1.0 sqmi, all land.